youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 ### Primary concepts

-* __Duty cycle__ is the ratio of Pulse Width to Range, i.e., Pulse-Width/Range.
+* __Duty cycle__ is the ratio of Pulse Width to Range, i.e., `Pulse-Width/Range`.
 For a range of 10 and a pulse of 5, the duty cycle is 5/10 or 50%.
 Duty cycle regulates the output voltage of a PWM device.
 For a 50% duty cycle and an input voltage of 5 volts, the output voltage will be 2.5 volts.
 * __Software vs. Hardware PWM__ - For the purposes of this article there are 2 ways to generate a PWM signal, software-based and hardware-based[^17].
 Hardware-based PWM is generated by a dedicated hardware PWM device that can be configured to generate a PWM signal as described above[^17].
 Hardware-based PWM produces a very uniform signal with regard to timing.
 A uniform signal is required, for example, to produce a flicker-free light source such as an LED.
 Software-based PWM is directly implemented in the executing program using a `while(true)` for loop that never ends which controls the amount of time a pin is allowing current to flow (pulse) vs. the amount of time the pin isn't allowing current to flow.
 In this case the uniformity of the signal is determined by the accuracy of a language's `sleep()` function and the OS (Linux) scheduler.
 A less uniform signal, for example, may result in a flickering light source.
 There is a more complete description of [the difference between soft PWM and PWM](https://raspberrypi.stackexchange.com/questions/100641/whats-the-difference-between-soft-pwm-and-pwm) and associated pros and cons on the Raspberry Pi Stack Exchange site.
-* __Balanced vs. Mark/Space__ refer to the method used to determine how the PWM output signals can be generated.
+* __Balanced vs. Mark/Space__ refers to the method used to determine how the PWM output signals are to be generated.
 There are 2 algorithms, balanced and mark/space.
 Balanced indicates that the duty cycle will be evenly spread across the range.
 That is to say, the pulse width will be split into a set of shorter pulses that are distributed across the range.
 In contrast, in mark/space, the pulse is generated as a single signal called a "mark".
 The time remaining in the range, `range-pulseWidth` , is called the "space".
 No signal is present in the space duration.
 Mark/Space is often good enough, but as periods get longer so does the absolute time difference between the mark and space durations.
 For large ratios of `range/PWMClockFrequency`, e.g., 1 (_which equates to 1Hz since the denominator unit is frequency_) and a duty-cycle of 50%, the space will be 500 milliseconds and the mark will be 500 milliseconds.
 This difference is large enough to be discernable in the behavior of the device.
 For example a motor might surge or a light flicker.
 In contrast, balanced mode will smooth out these differences.
-For the same 1Hz range and 50% duty-cycle, balanced mode might produce 500 1 millisecond signals every 2 milliseconds.
+For the same 1Hz range and 50% duty-cycle, balanced mode might produce 500 1 millisecond signals every 2 milliseconds (`1/(500 * .002) = 1 = 1Hz`).
 The same 50% duty-cycle is produced, but the output signal is much smoother.
 Hardware implementations like the BCM2835 support both algorithms.
 It is possible to support both algorithms in software, but depending on the algorithms are implemented they may consume a significant amout of CPU.

 ## Overview of PWM on a Raspberry Pi 3B+